marcinduma/LTRCLD-2557/docs/use-case3.md

     rtt min/avg/max/mdev = 3.185/5.147/6.699/1.401 ms
     student@VM-AZ-02:~$

 Communication is successfull!
-Well done.
+Well done!

- ## Cloud Routers verification
+# Great job.
+This test has completed our lab, hope you enjoyed it and learn something new!

-# This test has completed our lab, hope you enjoyed it and learn some new infromations.
+In Appendixes section you can find links to documentation and resources for futher details.